LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Experiments

 \cref{tab:best-approaches} reports the relative increase of the best-performing method compared to the worst-performing method.
-We observe the largest relative gains from using LEAP on the \emph{Letter} and \emph{Fingerprint} datasets.
-By contrast, for the Small Molecule datasets (\emph{COX2}, \emph{BZR}, \emph{DHFR}) the advantage over the baselines is less pronounced, likely due to their smaller size, which makes it harder to benefit from richer features.
-Within this domain, we observe the largest improvement on \emph{DHFR}, the largest dataset among the three~(750), though still much smaller than \emph{Letters} or \emph{Fingerprint}~(2250).
-An interesting observation from \cref{tab:LEAP Best Projection} is that NoMP without Positional Encoding outperforms baseline GNNs on the \emph{Letter-High} and \emph{Letter-Low} datasets.
-This highlights the limitations of MPNNs, as in some cases models with \emph{no} structural information can achieve better results.\\
+We observe the largest gains from using LEAP on the \emph{Letter} and \emph{Fingerprint} datasets.
+For the datasets \emph{COX2}, \emph{BZR}, and \emph{DHFR}, the advantage over the baselines is less pronounced, likely due to their smaller size, making it harder to benefit from richer features.
+We observe the largest improvement on \emph{DHFR}, the largest dataset among the three. \cref{tab:LEAP Best Projection} also shows that NoMP \emph{without} positional encodings outperforms baseline GNNs on the \emph{Letter-High} and \emph{Letter-Low} datasets, highlighting the limitations of MPNNs, i.e., models \emph{without} structural information may achieve better results.

-We also evaluate LEAP on the \emph{Alchemy} and \emph{HIV} datasets from the TU Benchmark using the same setup as described above.
+We also evaluate LEAP on the \emph{Alchemy} and \emph{HIV} datasets from the TU and MoleculeNet benchmarks, respectively, following the same setup described above.
 The \emph{Alchemy} dataset is significantly larger compared to the other datasets allowing LEAP to extract more meaningful information from the data.
-For the \emph{Alchemy} dataset, we show the $R^2$ score and for the \emph{HIV} dataset, we report AUROC, due to large class imbalances. \cref{fig:Box Plot GCN HIV and Alchemy} shows the results for LEAP with the GCN backbone and the various projection methods, showing a clear advantage for LEAP~(with learned directions) over all baselines.
+For the \emph{Alchemy} dataset, we show the $R^2$ score and for the \emph{HIV} dataset, we report AUROC, due to large class imbalances. \cref{fig:Box Plot GCN HIV and Alchemy} shows the results for LEAP with the GCN backbone and the various PE methods, showing a clear advantage for LEAP~(with learned directions) over all baselines.
 For the \emph{HIV} dataset, results exhibit a large degree of variability, and this is the only case where neither of the two LEAP variant~(L/F) outperforms all baselines.
 Still, both variants surpass RWPE, which is in the same category of \emph{local structural encodings}.
-LaPE yields the strongest performance, suggesting that \emph{global positional} information, which cannot be captured by LEAP, may be particularly relevant for this dataset.
-The full results are provided in \cref{fig:Box Plot GCN HIV and Alchemy Full} in the Appendix.
+LaPE yields the strongest performance for a single PE, suggesting that \emph{global positional} information, which cannot be captured by LEAP, may be particularly relevant in this case.
+For this reason, we also evaluate the use of LaPE and LEAP combined through concatenation.
+We observe that the combination of both PEs yields the best overall results.
+This showcases how these two PE strategies can successfully complement each other.
+Please refer to \cref{fig:Box Plot Alchemy Full} and \cref{fig:Box Plot HIV} for the full results.